StevenBlack/vocab/million-dollar-words.md

 ### modus operandi
 A Latin phrase that means "mode of operation."
 Formerly used by Dick Tracy and the Dragnet team to describe the telltale signs a criminal leaves behind, it's now perfect to describe anyone who has a certain way of operating.
-"Don't worry about Marc—scream- ing at a meeting is part of his modus operandi."
+"Don't worry about Marc—screaming at a meeting is part of his modus operandi."
 Often shortened to "M.O."
 Pronounced MOH-DUS OPP-EHR-AHN-DIE.

 ### moil